 SMP is a highly specialized procedure that requires some technical knowledge or training in natural hair follicle placement.
 SMP technicians are typically professional tattoo artists trained in cosmetic pigmentation.
 The techs use this hair restoration technique to:

-- treat hair loss (men and women)
+- treat hair loss (men and even SMP for women)

-- add density to existing hair
+- add the look of density to existing hair

 - recreate a bad hairline

 - disguise bald heads or thinning hair using hair patterns

 The whole point is by the end you have the look of someone with a head of shaved hair instead of completely bald.
 Jason Statham rocks this type of look, but it’s not certain if he received an SMP procedure.